-- 13.-(1) If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote. - (2) But this does not apply if, in accordance with the articles, the chairman or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.
+- (1) If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote. - (2) Article 13(1) shall not apply in respect of a particular meeting (or part of a meeting) if, in accordance with these articles of association, the chairman or other director is not an eligible director for the purposes of that meeting (or part of a meeting).